Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

 );
 ```

 See the [Pratt Calculator Example](https://github.com/Whiteknight/ParserObjects/tree/master/ParserObjects.Tests/Examples/PrattCalculator) code in the test suite for the complete source code for this example.

+**Exercises for the Reader:**
+1. Implement additional operators:
-As an exercise for the reader, try implementing additional operators: The prefix `+` which indicates the value is positive, the suffix `!` to compute the factorial, or the `|4|` notation for computing the absolute value.
+   1. The prefix `+` which indicates the value is positive, similar to unary `-`
+   2. The suffix `!` to compute the factorial with binding power similar to `*`
+   3. The `|4|` notation for computing the absolute value similar to `( )`
+   4. The `=` operator which returns `1` if the value is non-zero, or `0` if it is zero
+   5. The `a ? b : c ` ternary operator which returns the b value if a is non-zero, but returns the c value otherwise.
+2. Add unit tests to show that the parser correctly parses expressions with order-of-operation rules

+## Summary

 The Pratt parser is designed for operator precedence parsing, which makes it a natural fit for parsing expressions like these.
 That said, Pratt is also very useful in a number of other situations as well, and has even been used to parse entire programming languages.
-While it is well-suited for parsing expressions, it can be a little tricky to keep track of precedence and binding power values for every symbol.
+While it is well-suited for parsing expressions, it can be a little tricky to manually keep track of precedence and binding power values for every symbol.

+Next we're going to look at an expression parser using the [Earley Parser](earlyexpr_example.md).